Registration is now closed.

-The Center for Causal Inference is proud to host the symposium Frontiers of Causal Inference in Data Science: Perspectives from Leaders in Tech and Academia.
+The Center for Causal Inference hosted the symposium Frontiers of Causal Inference in Data Science: Perspectives from Leaders in Tech and Academia.

-In three exciting sessions on May 28, 2021, starting at 11:00 am and ending at 5:20 pm EDT, we will hear from researchers working at the intersection of causal inference, machine learning, and data science.
-Register to learn about cutting-edge approaches to some of the most challenging causal inference problems faced in tech and academic research.
+In three exciting sessions on May 28, 2021, starting at 11:00 am and ending at 5:20 pm EDT, we heard from researchers working at the intersection of causal inference, machine learning, and data science.

 Susan Murphy, Harvard University